Torsion Obstructions to Positive Scalar Curvature: Introduction

 \section{Introduction}

-In his construction of counterexamples to the Gromov-Lawson-Rosenberg conjecture, Thomas Schick in \cite{Sch98} discovered a purely homological obstruction to the existence of metrics with positive scalar curvature (\yes-property) on oriented closed smooth manifolds.
-It is based on the observation that by the descent method of Schoen-Yau \cites{SY, S-Y1979}, the \yes-property of a closed oriented manifold $V$ of dimension $n \leq 7$ implies that the Poincar\'e dual of a class $c \in H^{\ell}(V; \Z)$ which is the product of $1$-dimensional integral cohomology classes can be represented by a closed oriented smoothly embedded \yes-submanifold $\Sigma \subset V$ of dimension $n - \ell$.
-Now, if $\ell = n-2,$ hence $\dim \Sigma = 2$, and the fundamental class of $\Sigma$ can be detected by a product of two $1$-dimensional cohomology classes in $V$ with coefficients in some field $\F$, then $\Sigma$ is \no~by the Gauss-Bonnet theorem.
-The cohomological condition on the fundamental class of $\Sigma$ is satisfied if there exist classes $c_1, c_2 \in H^1(V; \F)$ such that $c \cup c_1 \cup c_2 \in H^n(V; \F)$ evaluates to non-zero on the fundamental class of $V$.
+In his construction of counterexamples to the Gromov--Lawson--Rosenberg conjecture, Thomas Schick in \cite{Sch98} discovered a purely homological obstruction to the existence of metrics with positive scalar curvature on closed oriented smooth manifolds.
+We say that a smooth manifold is~\yes, if it admits a Riemannian metric of positive scalar curvature, and \no, if it does not admit such a metric.
+Schick's construction is based on the observation that by the descent method of Schoen--Yau \cite{S-Y1979,SY}, the \yes-property of a closed oriented manifold $V$ of dimension~${n \leq 7}$ implies that the Poincar\'e dual of a class $c \in H^{n-\ell}(V; \Z)$ which is the product of $1$-dimensional integral cohomology classes can be represented by a~closed oriented smoothly embedded \yes-submanifold $\Sigma \subset V$ of dimension $\ell$.
+Now, if $\ell = 2$ and the fundamental class of $\Sigma$ can be detected by a product of two $1$-dimensional cohomology classes in $V$ with coefficients in some field $\F$, then $\Sigma$ is \no~by the Gauss--Bonnet theorem.
+This cohomological condition on the fundamental class of $\Sigma$ is satisfied if there exist classes $c_1, c_2 \in H^1(V; \F)$ such that $c \cup c_1 \cup c_2 \in H^n(V; \F)$ evaluates to nonzero on the fundamental class of $V$.
 It follows by contraposition that in this case $V$ is \no.

-In the present paper, we generalize these ``toral'' \yes~obstructions in two directions.
-First, we replace the cohomological condition on $c$ by an enlargeability assumption on the homology class Poincar\'e dual to $c$, see Definition \ref{def:enlargeable}.
+In the present paper, we generalize these ``toral'' \yes-obstructions in two directions.
+First, we combine the torality condition on the Poincar\'e dual of $c$ with an enlargeability condition on $V$, see Definition \ref{def:enlargeable}.
+The resulting largeness property depends only on the image of the fundamental class of $V$ in $H_n( \pi_1(V) ; \F)$ under the classifying map, see Proposition \ref{homol_inv}.
 Second, we allow the case $\dim \Sigma = 3$ by exploiting the restricted nature of \yes-$3$-manifolds, see Proposition \ref{prop:toralthree}.
-In Theorem \ref{thm:tornexist}, we obtain a general \yes~obstruction in this setting.
+In Theorem \ref{thm:tornexist}, we obtain a general \yes-obstruction in this setting.